digital-asset/daml-cheat-sheet/_includes/en/Templates.md

 Contract templates describe data that will be stored on the ledger.
-Templates determine who can read and write data and by whom and how this data can be altered.
+Templates determine who can read and write data; and by whom and how this data can be altered.
 A contract template is defined with the `template` keyword:

 ```